piradiusquared/PatternAnalysis-2025/recognition/FLAN_s4885380/README.md

 Overall, the `rouge` scores provide strong quantitative evidence of the model's ability to summarise expert radiology reports into layperson terms.
 The high `rouge1` scores indicate excellent recall of key content and medical terms.
 Moreover, an average `rouge2` of above 50 suggests the model can summarise and arrange words into fluent and grammatically correct phrases.
 This is critical as to allow a wide range of audiences to read and comprehend the summary.
 The primary metric `rougeL` often scores above 70 for the average length report, confirming the model's ability to replicate sentence-level structure.
 When testing on individual samples, drops in `rouge` scores provided a clear signal for truncated or incorrect outputs.
 These samples are key for future improvement identification.

 Throughout all examples, the `perplexity` score is consistently between 2 - 4 times lower for the fine-tuned model.
-This strongly indicates the model is no longer suprised to see medical terminology, and is confident in knowing how to summarise radiology jargon.
+This strongly indicates the model is no longer suprised to see medical terminology, and is confident in its predictions to summarise radiology jargon.
 Additionally, it has adapted to the style of the `BioLaySumm` dataset.
 However, in [Example 4](#example-4), the gap between `perplexity` scores is extremely low.
 Due to the length of the input, the fine-tuned model has difficulty consistently predicting specifics (anatomical locations, sizes, shapes).
 Contrastingly, the base model had the best performance in all runs.
 Long, sophisticated medical documents as likely found in its huge pre-training dataset, improving its ability to predict outputs.